Nkurayijahubert/tumia-website/VERCEL_ENV_SETUP.md

 3. Get your connection string from the dashboard
 4. Add it as the `DATABASE_URL` environment variable in Vercel

-## Setting Up SendGrid
+## Setting Up Google Sheets Integration

-1. Sign up for a [SendGrid account](https://sendgrid.com/)
-2. Create an API key with "Mail Send" permissions
-3. Verify your sender domain or email address (noreply@tumia.app)
+1. Create a Google Sheet for storing waitlist entries
+2. Set up a Google Cloud project and enable the Google Sheets API
+3. Create a service account and download the JSON key
+4. Share your Google Sheet with the service account email
-4. Add the API key as the `SENDGRID_API_KEY` environment variable in Vercel
+5. Encode the JSON key as base64 and add it as the `GOOGLE_SERVICE_ACCOUNT_KEY` environment variable
+6. Add your Google Sheet ID as the `GOOGLE_SHEET_ID` environment variable

 ## Setting Up FormSpree (for Static Mode)